Bao Nguyen

 Use Cases Across Australian Industries

-Financial services: Virtual assistants are handling everything from balance enquiries to transaction alerts and financial guidance.
-Think Bank of America's Erica model.
-Australian banks and superannuation funds are following a similar playbook, using AI to reduce call centre load while improving the experience for members and customers.
+Financial services: Virtual assistants are handling balance enquiries, transaction alerts, and financial guidance at scale.
+Bank of America’s Erica virtual assistant is a well-known benchmark.
+Australian banks and superannuation funds are following a similar path, using conversational AI to ease pressure on contact centres while lifting the experience for members and customers.

-Insurance and utilities: AI chatbots are managing millions of customer conversations every year.
-Suncorp, for example, has deployed AI-enabled chatbots handling their customer interactions, gaining recognition from the Australian AI awards in 2024.
+Insurance and utilities: AI chatbots are managing large volumes of customer conversations every year.
+Suncorp, for example, has deployed AI-enabled chatbots to handle a high volume of customer interactions, freeing frontline staff to focus on the enquiries that genuinely need a human.

-Retail and e-commerce: Conversational AI is helping customers find products, get personalised recommendations, and sort out post-purchase questions, bringing something closer to the in-store experience into digital channels.
+Retail and e-commerce: Conversational AI is helping customers find products, receive personalised recommendations, and resolve post-purchase questions, bringing something closer to an in-store experience into digital channels.

-Internal operations and HR: Organisations are using conversational AI for employee self-service, onboarding, and IT helpdesk support, freeing up HR teams to focus on work that actually needs a human touch.
+Internal operations and HR: Organisations are using conversational AI for employee self-service, onboarding, and IT help desk support, giving HR teams the space to focus on work that genuinely requires a human touch.

 How Nomat Can Help

-Conversational design is about a lot more than writing chatbot scripts.
-Done well, it takes a deep understanding of your users, your brand, your business context, and the technical platform you're building on.
-Our team brings together UX strategy, interaction design, content design, and AI expertise to help organisations work through every stage of the process, from discovery and dialogue mapping right through to prototyping, testing, and ongoing optimisation after launch.
+Conversation design is about much more than writing chatbot scripts.
+Done well, it requires a deep understanding of your users, your brand, your business context, and the technical platform you are building on.
+Our team brings together UX strategy, interaction design, content design, and AI expertise to support you at every stage, from dialogue mapping and prototyping through to launch and ongoing optimisation.

-We also understand the challenges that come with being a large Australian organisation.
-Legacy systems that need careful integration.
-Diverse user groups with varying levels of digital confidence.
-Brand voices that need to stay consistent across every channel.
-And real pressure to show a measurable return on AI investment.
+We also know what it means to work inside a large Australian organisation: legacy systems that need careful integration, user groups with varying levels of digital confidence, brand voices that need to stay consistent across every channel, and real pressure to show a return on investment.
+These are not abstract challenges for us.
+They are the kinds of problems we work through with our clients every day.

-Whether you're launching your first customer-facing AI assistant, fixing a virtual agent that isn't hitting the mark, or looking to build conversational design capability as part of a broader digital transformation, Nomat is ready to help you build something that genuinely works, for your customers and your business.
+Whether you are launching your first AI assistant, improving a virtual agent that is not quite landing, or building conversational design capability as part of a broader transformation, we would love to help you create something that genuinely works for your customers and your business.

 Ready to start a conversation about conversation design?
 Get in touch!